cjakabos/hello-world/project_5/README.md

       - If: below but not next to wall, go diagonal right up

-ii.
-Else if: below and next to wall, go right
+      - Else if: below and next to wall, go right

-iii.
-Else if: below and end line of wall, go up
+      - Else if: below and end line of wall, go up

-iv.
-Else: go diagonal left up
+      - Else: go diagonal left up

-(b)	Else if at edge in Y, go left
+    - Else if at edge in Y, go left

-(c)	Else if edge in X, go up
+    - Else if edge in X, go up

 3. Else if: grass under robot is over threshold and no rain, cut grass.

 4. Else if: sensor input from nearby cell, if over threshold, move.
 Follow clockwise order from topright cell, as we come from top/left direction (should be clear already).
-(a)	If topright cell has grass over threshold, move there (b)	If right cell has grass over threshold, move there (c)	If downright cell has grass over threshold, move there (d)	If down cell has grass over threshold, move there (e)	If downleft cell has grass over threshold, move there (f)	If left cell has grass over threshold, move there (g)	If topleft cell has grass over threshold, move there (h)	If top cell has grass over threshold, move there
+    - If topright cell has grass over threshold, move there
+    - If right cell has grass over threshold, move there
+    - If downright cell has grass over threshold, move there
+    - If down cell has grass over threshold, move there
+    - If downleft cell has grass over threshold, move there
+    - If left cell has grass over threshold, move there
+    - If topleft cell has grass over threshold, move there
+    - If top cell has grass over threshold, move there

 5. Else if: if no sensor input and at corner of wall and map, go right and follow the wall to be able to find areas with higher grass